-- 1) Swimmers and parents must never use mobile phones when in the changing rooms either at events or during training.
-Following Swim England's Wavepower 'prohibits the use of mobile devices in changing rooms during Swim England regulated activity.' - 2) Parents/guardians/spectators must follow all photography/video guidance at every venue and ensure they follow the above guidance on the use of photos and videos on social media. - 3) The incorrect use or failure to follow Swim England guidance/BBSC rules on mobile phone use may lead to disciplinary action being taken. - 4) Coaches/poolside teams will follow Swim England guidance on the use of mobile phones during training and competitions.
+- 1) Swimmers and parents must never use mobile phones when in the changing rooms either at events or training venues. - Swimmers must check with the BBSC Team Mangers before using phones poolside at events many facilities have a strict no phone policy, and this must be followed where applicable and will be within the rules of the event. - 3) Parents/guardians/spectators must follow all photography/video guidance at every venue and ensure they follow the above guidance on the use of photos and videos on social media. - 4) The incorrect use or failure to follow Swim England guidance/BBSC rules on mobile phone use may lead to disciplinary action being taken. - 5) Coaches/poolside teams will follow Swim England guidance on the use of mobile phones during training and competitions.